dgimb89/bitrise-step-get-flutter-version/README.md

 # Get Flutter version

-Extracts the Flutter version from pubspec.lock if presentt or pubspec.yml and sets `$FLUTTER_VERSION` environmental variable.
+Extracts the Flutter version from pubspec.lock (if present) or pubspec.yml and sets `$FLUTTER_VERSION` environmental variable.

 ## How to use this Step